kubernetes/kubernetes/docs/user-guide/debugging-services.md

 Error from server: service "hostnames" not found
 ```

-So we have a culprit, let's create the `Service`:
+So we have a culprit, let's create the `Service`.
+As before, this is for the
+walk-through - you can use your own `Service`'s details here.

 ```sh
 $ kubectl expose rc hostnames --port=80 --target-port=9376